 Where some people get into trouble is that they over-think virtual currencies.
 My idea is simple: don’t!
 The Ethereum blockchain solves a critical problem within the internet.
 Again, recall Equifax’s woes.
 Just put Ethereum into your cryptocurrencies to buy list, and I’ll see you at $2,000 in a few years time!

-How to Invest In Cryptocurrency: Litecoin
+Best Cryptocurrency to Invest In Now: Litecoin

 It’s often said that imitation is the sincerest form of flattery.
 In my opinion, the adage describes Litecoin to a “T.” Likes its name suggests, the Litecoin blockchain borrows many elements from the original bitcoin.
 In fact, for a few years after its introduction, Litecoin was the second ranked digital token by market cap.